jecaro/circuix-sword/README.md

   after a software reboot (`$ sudo reboot`).
 One need to `$ sudo poweroff` then toggle the power button or unplug then plug the power chord.
 - The file `config.txt` is created with the image only.
 It is not updated when calling `nixos-rebuild switch`.
-It is still possible to manually by connecting to the pi via ssh and editing the file.
+It is still possible to edit it manually by connecting to the pi via ssh and editing the file.
 The file is located on a partition not mounted by default.
   ```